 Raytheon leaders discuss NATO, Europe and the course ahead

 In the wake of the recent NATO summit, government, military and industry leaders are gathering at the 52nd International Paris Air Show, June 19-25, to review the latest products and strategies for aerospace and defense.
 We sat down with three of our experts to preview the conversations regarding NATO and a collective approach to European missile defense.

 Chris Lombardi, vice president for Raytheon International, Belgium

 Bill Blair, vice president of business development for Air and Missile Defense Systems, Raytheon Missile Systems

 Michael Tronolone, director of international business development for Europe and NATO, Raytheon Integrated Defense Systems

 NATO Secretary General Jens Stoltenberg refers to missile defense as an important tool in NATO’s core task of collective defense.
 How is Raytheon helping NATO members accomplish that core task?

-Lombardi: Ballistic missiles can fly over many countries.
+Blair: Ballistic missiles can fly over many countries.
 One nation by itself may not have all the capabilities needed to detect, discriminate, track and intercept that threat.
 In a sense, missile defense almost defines collective defense for NATO because it is best done by a group of nations.
 For Raytheon’s part, we have a long partnership with NATO and with individual members of the alliance.
 The Thales Raytheon joint venture developed the air command and control backbone for NATO.
 The Aegis Ashore system with Raytheon SM-3s is operational in Romania and next year, will be operational in Poland.
 Five NATO countries use the Patriot system.
 We have been contributing to NATO’s collective defense literally for decades.